gitextensions/GitExtensionsDoc/source/branches.rst

 .. image:: /images/merge_context_menu.png

-In the merge dialog you can verify which branch you are working on.
+In the merge dialog you can verify which branch you are working on, as well as set advanced merge options (see :ref:`Advanced Merge Options`).
 Select the branch to merge with then click the ``Merge`` button.

 .. image:: /images/merge_dialog.png